magnetilo/zosimolab/README.md

 - [Creative Consulting](#creative-consulting)

 ## Machine Learning and Data Science Consulting
-- **Data Analysis and Visualization:** Create and enhance understanding of complex processes and problems through analyzing monitoring datasets. ** Example projects:** [Energy efficiency monitoring and root cause analysis](#energy-efficiency-monitoring-and-root-cause-analysis), [Time-to-event prediction and survival analysis](#time-to-event-prediction-and-survival-analysis), [Model-based signal processing and sparse priors](#model-based-signal-processing-and-sparse-priors)
+- **Data Analysis and Visualization:** Create and enhance understanding of complex processes and problems through analyzing monitoring datasets. ** Example projects:** [Energy Efficiency Monitoring and Root Cause Analysis](#energy-efficiency-monitoring-and-root-cause-analysis), [Time-to-Event Prediction and Survival Analysis](#time-to-event-prediction-and-survival-analysis), [Model-based Signal Processing and Sparse Priors](#model-based-signal-processing-and-sparse-priors)
-- **Monitoring and Predictive Modeling:** Build up monitoring for indicators of interest and develop predictive models to forecast demands, trends, customer behaviors, and more.  **Example projects:** [Energy and CO2 monitoring for municipalities](#energy-and-CO2-monitoring-for-municipalities), [Energy efficiency monitoring and root cause analysis](#energy-efficiency-monitoring-and-root-cause-analysis)
+- **Monitoring and Predictive Modeling:** Build up monitoring for indicators of interest and develop predictive models to forecast demands, trends, customer behaviors, and more.  **Example projects:** [Energy and CO2 Monitoring for Municipalities](#energy-and-CO2-monitoring-for-municipalities), [Energy Efficiency Monitoring and Root Cause Analysis](#energy-efficiency-monitoring-and-root-cause-analysis)
 - **Natural Language Processing (NLP):** Implement NLP solutions for analyzing and structuring unstructured data and developing chatbots. ** Example projects:** “Address matching service”, ... currently working on a RAG-chatbot  project
-- **Computer Vision:** Create image and video analysis models for applications in security, healthcare, retail, etc.  **Example projects:** [Image segmentation from classification labels only](#image-segmentation-from-classification-labels-only)
+- **Computer Vision:** Create image and video analysis models for applications in security, healthcare, retail, etc.  **Example projects:** [Image Segmentation from Classification Labels only](#image-segmentation-from-classification-labels-only)
-- **Recommendation Systems:** Build personalized recommendation engines to support workflow of sales and operations employees, or enhance user experiences in e-commerce and content platforms.  **Example projects:** [Machine learning-based lead generator (or recommender system)](#machine-learning-based-lead-generator-(or–recommender-system)), [Time-to-event prediction and survival analysis](#time-to-event-prediction-and-survival-analysis)
+- **Recommendation Systems:** Build personalized recommendation engines to support workflow of sales and operations employees, or enhance user experiences in e-commerce and content platforms.  **Example projects:** [Machine Learning-based Lead Generator (or Recommender System)](#machine-learning-based-lead-generator-(or–recommender-system)), [Time-to-Event Prediction and Survival Analysis](#time-to-event-prediction-and-survival-analysis)

 ## Innovative Prototype Development
 - **Prototype Ideation:** Generate creative, data-driven ideas that can be transformed into innovative prototypes.